 Who can apply?

-Current high school sophomores are invited to apply, and if accepted, they will begin participation at the start of their junior year.
+Current high school sophomores are invited to apply.
+If accepted, they will begin participation at the start of their junior year.

 MC² requires a commitment from selected students for both years (junior and senior year).
 Based on this timeline, the MC² selection committee will only accept applications from students who are currently in their sophomore year.

-MC² gives priority to applicants who attend high schools in the counties of Denver, Arapahoe, Adams and in some cases Jefferson.
-The program places great emphasis on including students of all backgrounds, socio-economic groups and geographic regions.
-MC² aims to create a diverse group of students from the metro Denver region in an effort to build a workforce that better represents the communities served in healthcare.
+The MC² program prioritizes applicants from the following Denver Metro districts: Denver, Aurora, Adams, Jefferson, Douglas, Mapleton, Sheridan, Englewood, Westminster and Cherry Creek.
+The program places great emphasis on including students of all backgrounds, socioeconomic groups and geographic regions.
+MC² aims to create a diverse group of students from the Denver Metro region in an effort to build a workforce that better represents the communities served in healthcare.

 Participants are selected by committee based on a number of criteria, including: